 fundraising activities each year.

-The position, history and regional administration of the
+The position, history and regional administration of Denny

-Lynette White was murdered in 1988 in Cardiff, Wales.
+Lynette White was murdered in 1988.
+South Wales Police

-South Wales Police charged five black and mixed-race men with White's murder,
+charged five black and mixed-race men with the murder, despite the absence of

-three of the men were found guilty and sentenced to life imprisonment.
-In
+evidence.
+Three of the men were sentenced to life imprisonment in 1990.
+Two

 Someone tried to lay claim to Denny island in the early